 However many couples escalate, get highly defensive, shut down, refuse to talk, or just walk out of the room.
 If these behaviors become ingrained, a wall of resentment often begins to build to the point they are thinking about a divorce at the time they seek help.

 The new science of happiness teaches us the importance of cultivating an inner circle of at least 5 friends and the importance of maintaining long term relationships.
 People who are committed to stretch and develop sophisticated communication skills can increase happiness and health in their lives across many types of relationships.

 Marital relationships or long-term partnerships

-However couple therapy can also foster growth within each individual and improve couple dynamics so people can have more fun, intimacy and productivity.
-It can be more challenging than individual therapy as people try to tolerate feelings when their partner is in the room, to bring up difficult discussions and have the courage to speak their truth.
+However, couple therapy can also foster growth within each individual and improve couple dynamics so people can have more fun, intimacy, and productivity.
+It can be more challenging than individual therapy as people try to tolerate feelings when their partner is in the room, to bring up difficult discussions, and to have the courage to speak their truth.

 An example might be “You never pick up your clothes and need to change your habits.”